Drone Photography: A Quick Guide for Beginners

 Choosing a Shooting Mode for Maximum Image Quality

+Stepping away from fully automatic settings is the fastest way to get professional results.
 Let’s cover the basic modes that are most essential to day-to-day drone photography.

 Manual Mode and Its Benefits

-Understandably, it sounds like quite a challenge.
+Most beginner drone pilots are very unlikely to make much use of mode M. Understandably, it sounds like quite a challenge.
 Controlling your UAV in the air while trying to compose?
 All the while capturing images that are pleasing to the eye without any help from automatic settings?
 Obviously, not an easy feat.

 However, there is a distinct advantage to going manual.
-Especially in high contrast scenes, manual exposure settings can make it much easier for you to selectively expose for a certain aspect of your frame.
+Especially in high-contrast scenes, manual exposure settings can make it much easier for you to selectively expose for a certain aspect of your frame.
+For rendering landscapes and architecture at high dynamic range, this can make or break the shot!

-Shooting Bracketed Exposures
+Shooting Bracketed Exposures (AEB)

-For the uninitiated, bracketing is a technique whereby you take a series of pictures in quick succession with the exact same framing, only altering the exposure settings between them.
+Auto exposure bracketing (AEB) is a technique whereby you take a series of pictures in quick succession with the exact same framing, only altering the exposure settings between them.
+Armed with AEB, you can overcome nearly any lack of dynamic range.
+In drone photography, automatic bracketing can very effectively provide stunning HDR results.

 The Best Uses for Tripod Mode

-You will feel a noticeable reduction in sensitivity on both the left stick and the right stick of your remote controller.
-This allows for more precise movements when setting up a shot from a (more or less) fixed position.
+In this mode, the drone engages a speed limiter that reduces acceleration in all directions, allowing for more precise movements when setting up a shot from a (more or less) fixed position.

 Compositional Techniques for Punchy Aerial Photos

 Many cite composition as the hardest aspect to train when coming to grips with their new drone.
-Not only because of their limited battery life and resulting narrow flight time but also their sheer speed and agility, drones put a lot of constraints on composing aerial shots.
+Not only because of their limited battery life and resulting narrow flight time, but also their sheer speed and agility, drones put a lot of constraints on composing aerial shots.

 On the other hand, the sheer freedom afforded by the extra dimension of flight creates possibilities for drone shots that could never be replicated with other kinds of photo equipment.